Skwidensky/TET/README.md

 # README #

-This is a simple GUI interface for use with TheEyeTribe eye tracking device
+This is a simple GUI for use with TheEyeTribe eye tracking device

 ### What is this repository for? ###